 Origin and development of the Texas constitution, structure and powers of state and local government, federalism and inter-governmental relations, political participation, the election process, public policy, and the political culture of Texas.

 GOVT 2305 recommended

 HEALTH INFORMATION TECHNOLOGY (HITT)

-HITT 1167 Practicum I Health Information
+HITT 1167 Practicum (or Field Experience) -

-1:0:10 Technology
+1:0:10 Health Information/Medical Records

+Technology/Technician

 Practical, general workplace training supported by an individualized learning plan developed by the employer, college and student.